Nackloose/Perturbarium/specifications/README.md

 > *"A specification is a contract between the present and the future — it tells you not just what something does, but what it promises to always do."*

-This directory contains detailed technical specifications for systems, algorithms, and architectural patterns.
-These documents serve as the blueprint for implementations and provide the theoretical foundation for complex systems.
+This directory contains detailed technical specifications for systems, algorithms, and architectural patterns within the Perturbarium.
+These documents serve as the blueprint for implementations and provide the theoretical foundation for complex systems, translating perturbations into concrete designs.

 ## 📋 Navigation